An Overview of Close Your Public Limited Company

 The dissolution of a Public Limited Company occurs in 3 stages:

-- A Dissolution Resolution must be adopted by 75% of the shareholders, post which an application should be sent to the Registrar of Companies containing the necessary documentation;
+- A Dissolution Resolution must be adopted by 75% of the shareholders, post which an application should be sent to the Registrar of Companies containing the necessary paper works;

 - And this application is followed by liquidation, which is often the most complex & difficult step requiring careful oversight;

 - At last, they expunged from the records of the MCA, at which point it ceased to remain in existence.

 The following are the benefits of Public Company Closure: